lheimbs/probemon/README.md

                                   lowercase.

   -c, --config PATH               Provide a config file.
-  Channel configuration: [mutually_exclusive]
-                                  Set the wifi adapters channel for
-                                  collection.
-This can also be run directly by calling the module 'wifi_channel'.

-    --channel-ssid-select TEXT    Scan for supplied ssid and set channel accordingly.

-    --channel-hop <FLOAT BOOLEAN>...
-                                  Continously hop between channels while
-                                  collecting probes.
-FLOAT: <hop interval>,
-                                  BOOL: <True for random hopping, False for sequential>.

-    --channel-auto                Automatically set wifi channel to the most used channel in the vicinity.

-    --channel-set INTEGER         Manually set wifi channel.
   Mqtt configuration:             Configuration for publishing recorded probes
                                   to a mqtt network.
 For more details see https://pypi.org/project/paho-mqtt/.